Alfombruh/webserv/README.md

 ---
 ## To-Do List <a name="todo"></a>

+- Look at poll, epoll and those system calls
 - Undestand the requirements
 - Start Working on the config files and what are they suppose to do
 - READ "the RFC" DO SOME TEST WITH "telnet" AND "NGINX" before starting to work in this